AdobeDocs/experience-manager-pattern-detection.en/help/using/inst.md

 * Applications dependent on third-party packages might not work as expected until deployed correctly to work with AEM as a Cloud Service.
 * Third-party vendor packages, if not optimized for AEM as a Cloud service, may result in undesired behavior.

+Also, consider paying attention to these particular subtypes:

+* `guava.bundle` - Guava is not supported out of the box on AEM 6.5 LTS and the bundle will not be available after the upgrade.

 ## Possible solutions {#solutions}

 >[!CONTEXTUALHELP]